Case Study: CMT Helps Deliver Tangible RF Measurement Experience to the Next Generation of Electrical Engineers

 Bring Hands-On Experience to RF Students

-Copper Mountain Technologies’ University Kit is a complete solution designed to assist educational institutions as they teach RF skills to engineering students.
-The kit has three options of vector network analyzer models and includes the calibration module, a few devices under test (DUTs), and accessories necessary for an array of common VNA measurements.
+Copper Mountain Technologies’ RF Teaching Kit is a complete solution designed to assist educational institutions as they teach RF skills to engineering students.
+The kit is compatible with various CMT VNA models and includes the calibration module, a few devices under test (DUTs), and accessories necessary for an array of common VNA measurements.
 The kit also includes sample laboratory curriculum for teaching using the tools in the kit.